 Flexion of a body part in response to a painful stimulus.

-SYN: withdrawal reflex
+SYN: SEE: withdrawal reflex

 Contraction of the gastrocnemius muscle when stretched muscles of the extended leg are percussed.